 Empowering yourself to improve your EHS program

 Setting up, or improving, an EHS program at your company is a complex job.
-Do you know where to start and what questions you should be asking at the outset?
+Do you know where to start and what questions you should be asking?

 There are many steps to setting up an EHS program at your company.
 Assuming that you already have a program in place, or that you inherit an existing program, you might be wondering how you can improve performance and enhance your leadership.
 Below are some helpful tips.